sha5p/Assignment_1_Branching_Decisions_Ethan_Perkins/README.md

 |Type of game|An RPG game orientating around a story with branching dicsions to progress|A rouge like with choices effecting how the user intreacts with enemys|a relasonship and stratgey game in which the user makes decisions that is the game all about choices(Aaron, 2024)|

 #### **Conclusion**
-Taking all these diffrent games into account I want to design my game to take some features from all of them to give the user a varity of diffrent ways to interact and make 'choices' in the game.
-I want to take the idea from Fianl Fantasy XVI that choices with other chracters result in diffrent **Endings** to the game.
-From Soul Knight I will take its shop system to let the user choose how they want to play the game while going through these choices.
-Addtionally the choices not only impacting the outcome of the game but how they get to the outcome much like the relsonships in Stellaris.
+Taking all these diffrent games into account I will design my game to that give the user a varity of diffrent ways to interact and make 'choices' in the game.
+From diffrent **Endings** to the game to how the player will interact with the diffrent levels.
+This leaded me into having a shop system and a branching dialogue.

 ## **Planning & Design the Game**